Seungpyo1007/DynamicIsland-UIKit/README.md

 ## 📱 Project Overview

-This project recreates the Dynamic Island feature from iPhone 14 Pro and above using Swift and SwiftUI, implementing unique UI/UX for each brand.
+This project recreates the Dynamic Island feature from iPhone 14 Pro and above using Swift.
+While the Dynamic Island implementation itself leverages SwiftUI for its unique UI/UX, the rest of the application's user interface is built with UIKit.

 ## 🌿 Branch Structure